 Depending on the type of offering, you may be required to provide a non accredited investor with a balance sheet, income statements, statements of shareholder equity, and related financial statements—all of them audited, and going back two years.

-This is much more than you typically provide in a private placement memorandum to accredited investors.
+This is much more than you typically provide in a private placement memorandum to investors who have accredited investor status.

-According to Matt Bower at Varnum, disclosure to non accredited investors can easily exceed $50,000.
+According to Matt Bower, an investment adviser at Varnum, disclosure to non accredited investors can easily exceed $50,000.
 That’s a high price considering how little you are likely to raise from them.

 You won’t raise much money